What is Cyber Polygon?

 What kind of specialists are good for the team?

-Can a team not affiliated with any organisation take part in the training?
+Can independent and unaffiliated teams take part in the training?

 No, training participation is open strictly to organisations.